East Boston Police Station public art project

 - parking for police personnel.

 The building will be at the intersection of two busy streets.
 The location is at an area where the residential neighborhood meets the industrial area, with a view of the Chelsea River.
 The building is intended to welcome the community while also holding a civic presence.
-The Percent for Art project has a budget of $450,000.Project Site
+The total budget for the public art project is $450,000, including fabrication and installation.Project Site